fdecampredon/istanbulify/README.md

 Istanbulify
 ===========

-browserify v2 plugin that allow you to instrument your source using [istanbul](https://github.com/gotwarlost/istanbul)
+browserify v2 plugin that allows you to instrument your source using [istanbul](https://github.com/gotwarlost/istanbul)

 Instalation:
 ============